Nandan-18/Nandan-18.github.io/content/home/experience.md

   location = "Singapore"
   date_start = "2017-01-01"
   date_end = "2018-12-31"
-  description = """Got the opportunity to be the 'Prefect' for my school as part of the 'Student Council'
+  description = """Got the opportunity to be the 'Prefect' for my school as part of the 'Student Council'.

   My responsibilities included :-
   - Maintaining discipline amongst students
   - Helping teachers and staff members with various tasks
-  - Guiding primary students to their respective business
+  - Guiding primary students to their respective buses/transportation
   - Making sure students returned to their classes after breaks
   - Maintaining cleanliness and sanitation across the campus